The Path to Improvement is a Journey

 Only when you achieve a certain level of reliability through sustained cultural development and targeted maintenance spending will you continue to see reliability improve while overall maintenance spending decreases.
 You can expect that as the journey continues, overall reliability will continue to improve and overall maintenance spending will continue to be optimized.
 We continually see that the highest performing organizations consistently find the optimum amount of maintenance spending that delivers the highest operational availability (Figure 2).

 Continuous Improvement Through External Benchmarking

 Organizations that focus on improving reliability realize they must measure themselves against the industry’s best to ensure they are maintaining and/or improving their level of performance.
-And it is only through consistent, external benchmarking can they determine if the direction of their current improvement is on par with the industry and competition. to monitor your on-going progress.
+And it is only through consistent, external benchmarking can they determine if the direction of their current improvement is on par with the industry and competition.

 Without improved reliability, significant profitability is being wasted; without benchmarking, the level of this opportunity remains unknown.